Traces in monoidal derivators, and homotopy colimits: for a finite group

 Consider the following comma square where $\eta$ on the component corresponding to $g\in G$ is $g$:

 By~\ref{der:kanextptwise}, the two compositions

 are invertible, yielding identifications

-and therefore a canonical morphism $e^{*}e_{\#}\to e^{*}e_{*}$ which is invertible if $G$ is finite.
+and therefore a canonical morphism $e^{*}e_{!}\to e^{*}e_{*}$ which is invertible if $G$ is finite.

-Under these identifications the (contravariant) action of $G$ on $e^{*}e_{\#}$ (obtained by applying $\mathrm{dia}_{G}$ to $e_{\#}$) is given by right translation, and on $e^{*}e_{*}$ by left translation.
-Indeed, let $a\in \D(\pt)_{0}$ be an arbitrary object and set $b=e^{*}e_{\#}a$, fix also $g\in G$.
+Under these identifications the (contravariant) action of $G$ on $e^{*}e_{!}$ (obtained by applying $\mathrm{dia}_{G}$ to $e_{!}$) is given by right translation, and on $e^{*}e_{*}$ by left translation.
+Indeed, let $A\in \D(\pt)_{0}$ be an arbitrary object and set $B=e^{*}e_{!}A$, fix also $g\in G$.
 Then the following diagram commutes where $r_{g}((x_{h})_{h})=(x_{h})_{hg}$:

-Thus the claim in the case of $e^{*}e_{\#}$; the case of $e^{*}e_{*}$ is proved in a similar way.
+Thus the claim in the case of $e^{*}e_{!}$; the case of $e^{*}e_{*}$ is proved in a similar way.

 Next, we would like to describe the units and counits of the adjunctions.
-We first deal with the unit of $(e_{\#},e^{*})$.
+We first deal with the unit of $e_{!}\dashv e^{*}$.
 Let $i:\pt\to \coprod_{G}\pt$ be the inclusion of the component corresponding to $\unit_{G}$.

-The diagram clearly commutes and hence the unit $\Id\to e^{*}e_{\#}$ is given by the inclusion of the unit component into $\coprod_{G}$.
+The diagram clearly commutes and hence the unit $\Id\to e^{*}e_{!}$ is given by the inclusion of the unit component into $\coprod_{G}$.
 Similarly, the counit $e^{*}e_{*}\to\Id$ is the projection onto the component corresponding to $\unit_{G}$.

 Next, we want to describe the other two (co)units (at least after applying $e^{*}$).
-For this consider the composition of the unit and the counit of the adjunction
+For this consider the composition of the unit and the counit of the adjunction,

 which we know to be the identity.
-By the description of the first map above we see that the $\unit_{G}$-component of the second map has to be the identity.
-But this second map is also $G$-equivariant so the description of the $G$-action above implies that the map is the action of $g$ on the $g$-component for any $g\in G$.
+By the description of the first morphism above we see that the $\unit_{G}$-component of the second morphism has to be the identity.
+But this second morphism is also $G$-equivariant so the description of the $G$-action above implies that the morphism is the action of $g$ on the $g$-component for any $g\in G$.
 Similarly, the counit $e^{*}\to \prod_{G}e^{*}$ is given by the action of $g$ on the $g$-component.